soflane/docker-instances/README.md

 - 2-4 GB of RAM
 - Linux host is preferred (This configuration is used smoothly on Ubuntu 21.04)

+*ℹ️ Especially on Linux, make sure your user has the [required permissions](https://docs.docker.com/install/linux/linux-postinstall/) to interact with the Docker daemon.*

 #### Install Docker & Compose on Linux